danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Dashboard-Logger/README.md

 7. Upload to ESP32
 8. *(Optional)* Connect a 3.0–3.3V active buzzer to GPIO **16**
 9. *(Optional)* Connect a RTC module to **I2C pins**
-10. Pair with ECUMaster Black Bluetooth adapter
+10. Pair with ECUMaster Bluetooth adapter
 11. Drive 🚗 - logging starts automatically

 ---